 Why compare laws?
 Why compare Justice Systems?

 This course focuses on the study of justice systems from a comparative perspective.
-It introduces students to different legal and justice systems, with a special focus on criminal law.
+It introduces students to different justice systems, with a special focus on common law and civil law jurisdictions.
 We will explore concepts of substantive and procedural criminal law, from the elements of crime and forms of participation to different systems of trial.
 Globalization and its role and influence on justice systems around the world will be explored.
 The role of supranational and international judicial institutions (European Court of Justice, International Criminal Court) in bringing different legal traditions together will also be examined.

 Topics to be covered during the course include: